gdgdavao/.github/profile/README.md

-# Welcome to GDG Davao! 👋
+# Welcome to GDG Davao OSS! 👋

 We are the **Google Developer Group Davao**, a vibrant and dynamic community of developers, and tech enthusiasts established in 2012 in Mindanao, Philippines.
 Our mission is to foster a collaborative environment where individuals passionate about Google's ever-evolving technologies can connect, learn, and innovate together.